SLAM-Lab/SANA-FE/README.md

 Neuromorphic cores are assumed to share some common design principles.
 Here we define the pipeline used for all cores in this simulator.
-A pipeline here is a series of niche processors, which can each handle a part of the computation of one or more neurons.
+A pipeline here is a series of niche processing units, which can each handle part of the computation of one or more neurons.
-Those processors could be digital logic, analog circuits or a novel device.
+Those units could be digital logic, analog circuits or a novel device.
-Where multiple processors are defined for the same stage, we assume these computations can be done in parallel.

 Input axons receive spike packets from the network.
-The synaptic processor looks up connectivity for incoming spikes and updates the relevant synaptic currents.
+The synaptic unit looks up connectivity for incoming spikes and updates the relevant synaptic currents.
-The dendritic processor combines currents based on a tree structure and a set of operations.
+The dendritic unit combines currents based on a tree structure and a set of operations.
-The soma processor updates membrane potentials based on dendritic currents If the firing criteria is met, it generates a spike for that neuron.
+The soma unit updates membrane potentials based on the dendritic current If the firing criteria is met, it generates a spike for that neuron.
 The output axons send spikes from the soma out to the network.